MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOContainer.md

 Get-SPOContainer -OwningApplicationId 423poi45-jikl-9bnm-b302-1234ghy56789 | FT
 ``````

-Example 1 returns a tabular list of containers created under SharePoint repository services application
+Example 1 returns a tabular list of containers created under the SharePoint repository services application.

-To retrieve containers for the Loop app, use OwningApplicationId: a187e399-0c36-4b98-8f04-1edc167a0996
+To retrieve containers for the Loop app, use OwningApplicationId: `a187e399-0c36-4b98-8f04-1edc167a0996`.

-To retrieve containers for the Designer app, use OwningApplicationId: 5e2795e3-ce8c-4cfb-b302-35fe5cd01597
+To retrieve containers for the Designer app, use OwningApplicationId: `5e2795e3-ce8c-4cfb-b302-35fe5cd01597`.

 To retrieve ApplicationID of other SharePoint repository services applications registered your tenant, use Get-SPOApplication command.